 Over the years, Michelle wasn’t content to act for a month and then disappear.
 She never left!
 She showed an eagerness to learn and willingness to help build, clean, paint, plaster, wash disgusting costumes, and mentor other kids during the off-season.
 Before long, Michelle was promoted to Dana’s assistant and back of house manager.
 (She had to relinquish her acting roles, however–and that didn’t make her happy!) 🙂

 When this company started, hiring Michelle was automatic because of her work ethic, attention to detail, likability, and ease with children.
-Michelle is currently in college, is a whiz in mathematics, is married to a former Marine, and has a delightful 2-year old son.
+Michelle is currently in college, is a whiz in mathematics, is married to a former Marine, and has a delightful son and baby daughter.

-She works two other jobs while being a wife, mom and student–recently graduating with her associate of science degree in medical assisting.
+She has worked two other jobs while being a wife, mom and student–recently graduating with her associate of science degree in medical assisting.
 We are so grateful she juggles her schedule so she can work at Schoolhouse Escapes as Head Elf Re-setter.
 We are lucky to have her.

 Working with actors in a fast-paced haunted house environment, Dana was able to predict who would be good employees based on how the actors handled less than ideal working conditions, which turns out to be similar conditions found in classrooms: soaring heat, tight quarters, screaming, getting punched, standing for hours–all while ensuring customers get the best possible experience.

 In all her years training and observing haunt actors, Dana recognized many who would make good employees in any industry, so when Schoolhouse Escapes needed resetters, these amazing young women came quickly to mind (all except Ali, but we will fix that!).
 The common denominator in the three former actors is not only that they were dedicated and talented haunt actors, but also that they want to please, they have attention to detail, and they do an incredible job anticipating our needs before asked.
 You’ve already met Michelle, and here are the other four: